Veniamin Basner: Early life and initial success

 Veniamin Basner had been playing the violin from the age of six and graduated from the Leningrad Conservatory in 1949 with the violin as his principal instrument.

 Basner made his first experiments in composition at the age of fifteen.

 In 1955 he was a prize-winner, for his Second String Quartet, at the International Composers' Competition in Warsaw.
-Biographer Alexander Uteshev has remarked that this marked the start of his most intense period of creative activity.

 Basner and Shostakovich

 Veniamin Basner, while still a student, met Dmitri Shostakovich, under whose advice his formation as a professional composer was furthered.
 They became personal friends.
-Basner’s widow, Lusha Basner, has elaborated on how Basner became Shostakovich’s student: "Basner wanted to take composition lessons from Shostakovich, but didn’t dare to approach him.
-Shostakovich, who was a sensitive person, noticed this and helped Basner by asking him to light his cigarette.
-That’s how Shostakovich became Basner’s teacher."

-Another in his circle of friends was Mieczysław Weinberg who, as revealed by Lusha Basner, entrusted his archive to Basner after he was released from his arrest in 1953.
-At the time Basner held an influential position in the Composers’ Union - and "Weinberg trusted him."

 Much later, Basner and Weinberg were amongst the six friends of Shostakovich (the others being Kara Karayev, Yury Levitin, Karen Khachaturian, and Boris Tishchenko) who rejected the controversial Testimony (Свидетельство), said to be the "authenticated memoirs of Dmitri Shostakovich."
 (As stated in the article on Testimony.)

 Compositions

 Basner’s musical output spanned a wide spectrum in terms of genre and emotional substance.
 It encompasses, at the more academic end, thirteen works for musical theatre, symphonic suites, three symphonies, vocal symphonic cycles, two concertos and five quartets, which have been performed to critical acclaim in Russia and beyond.
-At a more popular level, he became widely known, reaching millions of people through his film music - for more than a hundred productions - and his over three hundred song compositions.
+At a more popular level, he became widely known, reaching millions of people through his film music – for more than a hundred productions – and his over three hundred song compositions.

-He drew particular inspiration from the events and pathos of the Second World War in works which, as Uteshev puts it, express simultaneously the “confession of a lonely soul as well as a voice of national grief.”
-The Fourth Quartet and Violin Sonata particularly evoke the pain of personal loss - as does, for example, the song On The Nameless Height (На безымянной высоте), based on a real event and is about three soldiers, fifteen of whose friends had died in battle.
-Melodies from his well-known songs are woven into more substantial works such as the Second Symphony and the Fifth Quartet.

-The most important and impressive quality of Veniamin Basner's music, suggests Uteshev, is “an inspired lyricism [which] powerfully permeates all his art.”
+Biographer Uteshev praises Basner chiefly for “an inspired lyricism [which] powerfully permeates all his art.”